bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-keycloak.md

 ![Credentials](/images/greenlight/v3/keycloak/credentials.png)

-we will start by creating a new realm for Greenlight by hovering over the **Master** realm on the top left corner and clicking on **Add realm:**
+Start by creating a new realm for Greenlight by hovering over the **Master** realm on the top left corner and clicking on **Add realm:**

 ![Realm](/images/greenlight/v3/keycloak/realm.png)

-we will call the realm **greenlight** and click on **create**:
+Call the realm **greenlight** and click on **create**:

 ![Add Realm](/images/greenlight/v3/keycloak/add-realm.png)

-Now we have our **greenlight** realm created, we will now make a minimal configuration for it to become ready for use:
+Now that the **greenlight** realm has been created, make a minimal configuration for it to become ready for use:

-However, this default configuration is only for testing purposes and shouldn’t be used as is for production environments, we highly recommend checking the official documentations for Keycloak to check the available options and how to change the default configurations to suit your needs and increase security.
+However, this default configuration is only for testing purposes and shouldn not be used as is for production environments.
+We highly recommend checking the official documentations for Keycloak to check the available options and how to change the default configurations to suit your needs and increase security.

 ![Realm Settings](/images/greenlight/v3/keycloak/realm-settings.png)

 You can further configure your realm according to your preferences.

-we will create a new client by clicking **Clients:**
+Create a new client by clicking **Clients:**

 ![Clients](/images/greenlight/v3/keycloak/clients.png)

-And then clicking **Create:**
+Click on **Create:**

 ![Create Clients](/images/greenlight/v3/keycloak/create-client.png)